jafupy/jafupy.com/src/content/blog/i-need-a-cms.md

 ## Meet Crawlspace

 Meet Crawlspace, a *different* kind of CMS.
-No more databases, no more random website to visit, just a route you add to your website and just *works.* No setup, other than whitelisting your github account.
+No more databases, no more random websites to visit, just a route you add to your website and just *works.* No setup, other than whitelisting your github account and running an npx command.

 With Crawlspace, you have one source of truth — your schema.
-No more GUI configs, no more copying over settings, making sure they're perfect reflections in the mirror.
+No more GUI configs, no more copying over settings, no more making sure they're perfect reflections in the mirror.
 When you change your config, Crawlspace adapts.
 That's the magic of what I'm building.

 Since it uses the content folder as the "database," in dev you don't want to have to dance with Github, having to fetch after every change.
 So Crawlspace uses the filesystem to edit your content directly.
 In production, it does the dance.
-After you push, assuming Vercel / GH pages / whatever is correctly set up and connected to the github repo, the changes automatically trigger a rebuild, allowing you to write, edit, and forget.
-The changes automatically propagate, and it's like magic.
+After you push, assuming Vercel / GH pages / whatever is correctly set up and connected to the Github repo, the changes automatically trigger a rebuild, allowing you to write, edit, and forget.
+The changes automatically propagate and it's like magic.

 So, for example, let's take the following schema: